 Salient Statistics-United States: The U.S. Census Bureau, which is the primary Government source of U.S. trade data, does not provide specific import or export statistics on lascas.
-The U.S. Census Bureau collects export and import statistics on electronic and optical-grade quartz crystal; however, the quartz crystal export and import quantities and values reported in previous years included zirconia that was inadvertently reported to be quartz crystal.
-The price of as-grown quartz was estimated to be \$100 per kilogram in 2010.
-Lumbered quartz, which is as-grown quartz that has been processed by sawing and grinding, ranged in price from \$144 per kilogram to over \$900 per kilogram in 2010, depending on the application.
+The U.S. Census Bureau collects import and export statistics on electronic and optical-grade quartz crystal; however, the quartz crystal import and export quantities and values reported in previous years included zirconia that was inadvertently reported to be quartz crystal.
+The price of as-grown cultured quartz was estimated to be \$170 per kilogram in 2012.
+The price of lumbered quartz, which is as-grown quartz that has been processed by sawing and grinding, was estimated to be \$400 per kilogram in 2012; however prices ranged from \$20 per kilogram to more than \$900 per kilogram, depending on the application.
 Other salient statistics were not available.